morungos/morungos.github.io/_posts/2023-06-27-rationalism.md

 matters is evolutionary survival against the risks of our own creations.
 Frankly, it’s a bit of a mess, if you think about it as a philosophical position.

-## Rationalism as a political agenda
+## Rationalism as a political project

 Of course, Silicon Valley Rationalism isn’t a philosophical position at all — it’s a political one.
 Its goal is to shape policy, for people, for corporations, and for governments.
 That's